city96/ComfyUI_ExtraModels/README.md

  - `pytorch_model.bin.index.json`

 Place them in your `ComfyUI/models/t5` folder.
 You can put them in a subfolder called "t5-v1.1-xxl" though it doesn't matter.
 There are int8 safetensor files in the other DeepFloyd repo, thought they didn't work for me.

+For faster loading/smaller file sizes, you may pick one of the following alternative downloads:
+- [FP16 converted version](https://huggingface.co/theunlikely/t5-v1_1-xxl-fp16/tree/main) - Same layout as the original, download both safetensor files as well as the `*.index.json` and `config.json` files.
+- [BF16 converter version](https://huggingface.co/city96/t5-v1_1-xxl-encoder-bf16/tree/main) - Merged into a single safetensor, only `model.safetensors` (+`config.json` for folder mode) are reqired.

 ### Usage